All About Biologists

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Types of Biologist

 - Biological Scientist

-There were about 112,800 jobs for Biologist in 2016 (in the United States).
+In the United States, there were 112,800 jobs for Biologist in 2016.
 New jobs are being produced at a rate of 8.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,100 new jobs for Biologist by 2026.
-Due to new job openings and attrition, there will be an average of 11,000 job openings in this field each year.
+There will be an estimated 11,000 positions for Biologist per year.